 end

 Split on --- fences, parse YAML, render with Commonmarker (Rust-based GFM), post-process headings and code highlighting with Nokogiri and Rouge.
-The result gets fragment-cached in the view.
+The rendered HTML is cached at the controller level via Rails.cache.fetch.

 No CMS.
 No admin.
 No content database.